datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/asana-api.md

 ### Name
 Enter any name that will help you recognize this data source from within your query window.

-Acceptable characters include:
+!!! info "Acceptable Characters Include"

-* lowercase alphanumeric characters
+    - lowercase alphanumeric characters
-* underscores
+    - underscores

 ### API Key
-Once you have created a workspace in your Asana account, you can generate the API key that you'll need in order to fill in the form.
+An API key is generated within your account page.
+The following steps will navigate you to its location.
+Once created, copy the key and enter it in the Asana form under 'API key'.

+!!! example "Steps for getting the API key"

+    === "1.
+Home page"

-Click on your account icon at the top right of your screen.
-Choose 'My Settings'.
+    In the Asana app, click your profile icon in the top right corner of the page.
+Choose **My Settings**.
     ![Click on Asana Account Icon.
 Choose 'My Settings'.] [image-5]

+    === "2.
+Account Settings"

-In your 'My Settings' window, click on the 'Apps' tab.
+    In the **My Settings** window, click on the **Apps** tab.
     ![Click on the Apps Tab in the 'My Settings' window.] [image-6]

-Click on 'Manage Developer Apps' which opens a new tab in your browser.
+Click on **Manage Developer Apps** which opens a new tab in your browser.

 ![Click on 'Manage Developer Apps'.] [image-7]

-In the 'Personal access tokens' section, choose 'Create new token'.
+In the **Personal access tokens** section, choose **Create new token**.

 ![Click on 'Create new token'.] [image-8]

 Enter a descriptive name for your token and check the checkbox to agree to the API terms and conditions.
-Click 'Create token'.
+Click **Create token**.

 ![Enter name and check the checkbox.
 Click 'Create token'.] [image-9]

-Click 'Copy' to copy the token to your clipboard.
+Click **Cop** to copy the token to your clipboard.

 ![Click 'Copy' to copy the token.] [image-10]